<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 1. During which life stages should QRILL Aqua be used, and what are the main benefits?

-Aker BioMarine: QRILL Aqua is a complete ingredient that fits the nutritional needs of the fish.
-Due to its unique composition with high omega-3 levels in phospholipid form, as well as its suitable amino acid profile and plentiful supply of vitamins and minerals, QRILL Aqua may act as both a part of everyday feed and as a functional feed when used in higher volumes, depending on the specific needs of the farm.
+Aker BioMarine: QRILL Aqua is a complete ingredient that suits the nutritional needs of the fish throughout their lifecycle.
+Due to its unique composition with high omega-3 levels in phospholipid form, as well as its fitting amino acid profile and abundant supply of vitamins and minerals, QRILL Aqua can function both as part of everyday feed and in a functional feed when used in higher volumes, depending on the specific needs of the farmer.
+However, to get the most value from the product, we recommend giving QRILL Aqua to the fish during particularly challenging stages of development.

 Contact us or ask you feed supplier for how you and your fish can benefit from QRILL Aqua in your feeds.